 In 1998 she founded the charity Alström Syndrome UK (ASUK).
 Kay served as their CEO for 15 years before stepping down in 2013 to start up Alström Europe (AS EU) charity.
 In 2015 Kay joined the Cambridge Rare Disease Network as Chief Executive she believes all rare diseases need to work together for better diagnosis, treatments, services and a much needed higher public profile.

-Jo is one of the founding members of the CRDN and is a steering group member.
+Jo is a founding member of CRDN and is a steering group member.
 She manages the annual conference and networking and educational events and is founder of the Unique Feet rare dance and community support group.
 She also supports the organisation of CRDN’s fundraising events.

-Jo is a highly experienced teacher of 25 years with specialisms in special educational needs and children in care.
-She is an advisory teacher for Cambridgeshire’s Virtual School for Looked After Children supports and challenges schools to provide the best care for marginalised and vulnerable young people with exceptional circumstances to enable them to achieve aspirational goals in all aspects of their education.
-She uses her strengths in crisis management and positive change and her in depth knowledge of the systems and processes involved in delivering best practice for students with SEND to support and advise patients and families living with rare disease in our community in achieving best outcomes in education .
+Jo is an experienced teacher of 25 years with specialisms in special educational needs and children in care.
+An advisory teacher for Cambridgeshire’s Virtual School for Looked After Children, she supports and challenges schools to provide the best care and be aspirational for marginalised and vulnerable young people with exceptional circumstances.
+She uses her knowledge of SEND best practices and processes to support and advise patients and families living with rare disease in our community in achieving best outcomes in education .

 The CRDN was co-founded by Dr Jelena Aleksic and Dr Tim Guilliams, who met during their PhD studies at the University of Cambridge.